wso2/docs-is/en/docs/guides/user-mgt/ask-password.md

     **false** and that the Identity Listeners with ` orderId=95 ` and `orderId=97 ` are set to **true** in the `<IS_HOME>/repository/conf/deployment.toml ` file.

     !!!
 Note
-        If there is no such entries for `event.default_listener.xxx` in `deployment.toml`, you can skip this configuration.
+        If there are no such entries for `event.default_listener.xxx` in `deployment.toml`, you can skip this configuration.

     ``` toml
     [event.default_listener.identity_mgt]